minima-global/minidocs/docs/about/mainnetstatus.md

 # Mainnet Status

-*Last updated: 3rd March 2023*
+*Last updated: 7th March 2023*

 Now Mainnet is live, here is the important information you need to know.

-Incentive Program members will need to take action to ensure you receive your accrued Rewards.
+Incentive Program members will need to take action to ensure you receive your accrued Rewards to your wallet.

 Roadmap of events prior to coin distribution: